-Lie on a mat on the floor flat on your back, arms folded under your head for support.
-Bend both knees at 45 degrees, placing both feet flat on the floor.
+Lie on a mat on the floor flat on your back, with arms folded under your head for support.
+Bend both knees to 45 degrees, placing both feet flat on the floor.
 Note that there is a natural space of an inch or two between the curve of your lower back and the mat.
 Close this space by pushing your back into the floor.
 Tighten your abdominal muscles while doing so.
 Hold for a five count.

 Start in the same position as for the lower back press.
 Straighten out your arms and reach them forward toward your knees.
 Lift your shoulders from the floor as you let your body roll up, naturally following your arms.
 Stop rolling before your lower back leaves the floor.
 Feel the stretch in your now-rounded spine.
 Lower to the floor slowly after holding for a three count.